DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/report.md

 <div align="justify">
 Interest rate had the highest range of numbers, and inflation had the least.
 Values typically ranged from 0 to 5 except for unemployment which had values more concentrated between 5 and 10.
 Interest rates are more variable because they can be easily manipulated in order to aid the ecoonmy or to control inflation.
 GDP and unemployment have outliners that typically occur during recessions.
+Rarely are values below zero except during recessions.

 ---
 ![image](https://github.com/DATA-606-2023-FALL-MONDAY/Rius_Jonathan/assets/70355050/f8827dca-949e-4d51-a344-6c84a4a1904a)